About

 Hi, I’m Kelly.

-I share Nova Scotia recipes, both traditional and modern, along with simple, seasonal comfort food, to create a sense of identity and home for myself, my daughter, and anyone else who needs it.
+I share recipes from Nova Scotia, both traditional and modern, along with simple, seasonal comfort food, to create a sense of identity and home for myself, my daughter, and anyone else who needs it.

 What I’m Here To Do

-I hope the recipes I share become part of people’s lives, not just something they make once, but return to again and again.
-I want someone’s child to one day say, “My mom always made this,” and feel warmth rise in their chest.
+My hope is that the recipes I share become part of people’s lives.
+Not something made once and forgotten, but something returned to again and again.
+I want a child to one day say, “My mom always made this,” and feel a quiet warmth rise in their chest.

-And I want my daughter to think I have the coolest job in the world, not because it’s flashy or famous, but because it’s rare and real.
-Because it’s rooted in calm, creativity, focus, honesty, and kindness, and because it’s mine.
+And finally, I want my daughter to think I have the coolest job in the world.
+Not because it’s flashy or famous, but because it is rare and real.
+Because it is rooted in calm, creativity, focus, honesty, and kindness.
+And because it is mine.

-I’ve had this recipe site for many (many!) years, but it wasn’t until the summer of 2025 that I discovered its true purpose.
-Until then, I was sharing recipes I liked, or ones I thought I should post to please Google.
-My blog has always been a creative outlet for me, but I never felt like it had a clear direction.
+I’ve had this recipe site for many years, but it wasn’t until the summer of 2025 that I began to understand its deeper purpose.
+Before then, I shared recipes I enjoyed or ones I felt pressure to publish for search engines.
+While my blog was always a creative outlet, it didn’t feel anchored to something meaningful.

 You can browse recipes by category or season.
 And if you’re not sure where to start, here are a few to try: